 I was blessed to grow up in a missionary home.
 My parents and I moved to Tanzania, East Africa when I was just a year old.
 At the age of four, I accepted Jesus Christ as my Savior, and when I was nine years old, I surrendered my life to whatever God would have me do.
 However, even though I was “surrendered,” I was resistant to the idea of being a missionary; all I thought I wanted was a “normal” life in the United States.
 This lasted for several years, but when I was fourteen, during a missions conference, God knocked on the door of my heart and asked for complete surrender, including foreign missions.
 After arguing with Him through the entire service, I finally did surrender, and by God’s grace, I have never regretted my decision.
 Now, after years of waiting and training, I am so excited to become a part of what the Lord wants our family to accomplish in reaching Paris for His name!

 We met during our freshman year of college and began dating soon after that.
 As we dated, our hearts were knit together through our mutual love for the Lord and desire to serve Him on the mission field.
 It became apparent to us and our families that God wanted us to spend the rest of our lives together and follow His leading, wherever that would take us.
 We got engaged in December of 2016 and got married August 4, 2017.
 After we were married, we returned to Lancaster to finish our final year of college.
 The next several months were a whirlwind of milestones as we both graduated and then welcomed our son, Phillip, into the world only three days after graduation.
+Since then, we have also added another son, Theodore, to our family.
 We are both so grateful for all that God has already done in bringing our family to this point in our journey, and we know that there is still more to come in the future.